paudan/scikit-roughsets/README.rst

 Several restrictions apply to its current use:

 - *X* must be an integer matrix, and *y* must must be an integer array
-- It does not work with NaN values, thus, initial preprocessiong must be performed by the user
+- It does not work with NaN values, thus, initial preprocessing must be performed by the user